Three Kings (2011 film)

-Three Kings is a 2011 Indian Malayalam-language slapstick comedy caper film directed by V. K. Prakash and starring Jayasurya, Kunchacko Boban and Indrajith Sukumaran in lead roles alongside Samvrutha Sunil, Sandhya, Ann Augustine, Jagathy Sreekumar, Ashokan, Suraj Venjaramoodu and Salim Kumar in supporting roles.
-In the film, Three estranged brothers, who are also princes in a royal family, set out on a journey in search of a treasure.
+Three Kings is a 2011 Indian Malayalam-language slapstick comedy caper film directed by V. K. Prakash and starring Jayasurya, Kunchacko Boban and Indrajith Sukumaran in lead title roles, alongside Samvrutha Sunil, Sandhya, Ann Augustine, Jagathy Sreekumar, Suraj Venjaramoodu and Salim Kumar in supporting roles.
+In the film, three estranged brothers, who are also princes in a royal family, set out on a journey in search of a treasure.
 However, a mysterious revelation sorts out all the conflict between them.

-Few comedy sequences of the film were based on the 2007 Hindi film Dhamaal.